rjeborja/itelective3-web/README.md

 * View a summary of the inventory including the total value and number of item

 ### Subsystems included
+1. Item Master: This subsystem maintains a detailed record of each item in the inventory, including its description, classification, and current stock levels.
+2. Purchase Order: This subsystem is used to generate and track purchase orders for goods and materials needed to restock the inventory.
+3. Receiving: This subsystem is used to track the receipt of goods and materials and to update the inventory levels accordingly.
+4. Shipping: This subsystem is used to track the movement and quality of goods and materials from the warehouse to the customer.

+Overall, the goal of the stock inventory system is to provide real-time visibility into the movement of goods and materials, helping businesses make informed decisions about inventory management and restocking.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.